...

 Exploring Alternatives to Removal in Texas: FBSS and PCSP Under CPS Guidelines

-In line with the CPS guidelines for child removal in Texas, alternatives to removal are considered to safeguard a child’s welfare.
+In accordance with CPS guidelines for child removal in Texas, considering alternatives to removal is done to safeguard a child’s welfare.
 Family-Based Safety Services (FBSS) offers in-home support to address issues while keeping the child with their parents.
 Parental Child Safety Placement (PCSP) involves temporarily placing the child with a relative or trusted individual while parents resolve CPS concerns.
 These options strive to preserve family ties and foster reunification, reflecting a balanced approach to child protection.

 CPS Navigator Your Guide to Conquering Child Protective Services with Confidence! – Video